mozilla/www.ccadb.org/cas/updates.md

        permitting issuance under this CA's root certificates
      * 'Problem Reporting Mechanism' should be an email address or URL for reporting suspected private key compromise or certificate mis-issuance
-14. Click on the 'Audit Letter Validation [ALV]' button and resolve any issues.
+14. Click on the 'Audit Letter Validation [ALV]' button  (which may be in the button overflow -- upside down triangle) and resolve any issues.

-Helpful Hint: Before starting this process, it may be helpful to open another window showing your CA's Account Hierarchy, so you can easily see which root certificates need to be accounted for in the audit statements.
-Click on the 'My CA' tab, scroll down to the 'Account Hierarchy' section, then right-click on any of the record names to 'Open Link in New Window'.
+Helpful Hint: Before starting this process, it may be helpful to open another window showing your CA's Hierarchy, so you can easily see which root certificates need to be accounted for in the audit statements.
+Click on the 'My CA' tab, and then the 'CA HIERARCHY' tab.

 ## What Happens Next? ##